 A combination of red wine, fruit juice and fresh fruit, traditional sangria has certain health benefits, as well as a couple of nutritional drawbacks.
-Of course, the occasional glass of sangria isn't likely to have an impact on your health either way, but it's wise to get all the facts before making it your alcoholic beverage of choice.
+Of course, the occasional glass of sangria isn't likely to have an impact on your health either way, but it's wise to get all the facts, by using a tool like a calorie counter, before making it your alcoholic beverage of choice.

 Red Wine Can Be Healthy